rubenfiszel/master-thesis/src/rbpf.md

 ### Average quaternion

-Unfortunately, the average of quaternions components $\frac{1}{N} \sum q_i$ or *barycentric* mean is unsound: Indeed, attitude do not belong to a vector space but a homogenous Riemannian manifold (the four dimensional unit sphere).
+Unfortunately, the average of quaternions components $\frac{1}{N} \sum q_i$ or *barycentric* mean is unsound: Indeed, attitudes do not belong to a vector space but a homogenous Riemannian manifold (the four dimensional unit sphere).
 To convince yourself of the unsoundness of the *barycentric* mean, see that the addition and barycentric mean of two unit quaternion is not necessarily an unit quaternion ($(1, 0, 0, 0)$ and $(-1, 0, 0, 0)$ for instance.
 Furthermore, angle being periodic, the *barycentric* mean of a quaternion with angle $-178^\circ$ and another with same body-axis and angle $180^\circ$ gives $1^\circ$ instead of the expected $-179^\circ$.

-To calculate the average quaternion, we use an algorithm which minimize a metric that correspond to the weighted attitude difference to the average, namely the weighted sum of the squared Frobenius norms of attitude matrix differences.
+To calculate the average quaternion, we use an algorithm which minimize a metric that corresponds to the weighted attitude difference to the average, namely the weighted sum of the squared Frobenius norms of attitude matrix differences.
 $$\bar{\mathbf{q}} = arg \min_{q \in \mathbb{S}^3} \sum w_i \| A(\mathbf{q}) - A(\mathbf{q}_i) \|^2_F$$

 where $\mathbb{S}^3$ denotes the unit sphere.